 - Interact with other Wild Gardens volunteers and a variety of park visitors

-To learn more about the Wild Gardens of Acadia volunteer docents, contact Stephanie Clemet at 207-288-3340 or use our volunteer information request form.
+To learn more about the Wild Gardens of Acadia volunteer docents, contact Stephanie Clement at 207-288-3340 or use our volunteer information request form.